The Pacific Theater Island Hopping Campaigns: How the Allies Leapfrogged to Victory

 The Philippines Campaign and Leyte Gulf

-You might remember General Douglas MacArthur’s famous promise: “I shall return.”
-In October 1944, he made good on that vow.
+You might recall General Douglas MacArthur’s famous statement: “I shall return.”
+In October 1944, he fulfilled that promise as U.S. forces launched a significant assault on the Philippines, starting with Leyte.

 Final Assaults and Japanese Surrender